Oceanography (Ph.D.)

 Professionalism and Pedagogy

-- Prepare manuscripts that meet the standards of academic and research journals and respond appropriately to recommendations for revision.
-Communicate effectively to groups in a lecture format.
+- Prepare and submit manuscripts that meet the standards of academic and research journals and respond appropriately to recommendations for revision that lead to publication.